Dr Chris Bourne – NSW STI Programs Unit

 Dr Deborah Bateson – Family Planning Alliance Australia

 Dr Deborah Bateson is the Medical Director at Family Planning NSW and holds the titles of Clinical Associate Professor at the University of Sydney and Adjunct Associate Professor at the Australian Research Centre in Sex, Health and Society at La Trobe University, Melbourne.
-She is the current Chair of the Australasian Sexual Health Alliance (ASHA).
 Deborah is an expert in reproductive and sexual health having worked as a clinician, researcher and educator for over 15 years with extensive experience overseeing the delivery of high quality and innovative family planning services nationally and internationally.
-Deborah has particular interests in improving access to effective methods of contraception, the prevention of cervical cancer and in improving the sexual health of older women and men.
+Deborah has particular interests in improving access to contraception and abortion, the prevention of cervical cancer and in improving the sexual health of older women and men.
 She has published widely and frequently provides expert commentary to the media.

 A Prof. Christopher M. Fisher - Australian Research Centre in Sex, Health and Society

 Associate Professor Christopher Fisher works as a Principal Research Fellow at the Australian Research Centre for Sex, Health and Society at La Trobe University.
 He leads ARCSHS’ strategic area of young people’s sexual health, including the National Survey of Australian Secondary Students and Sexual Health.
 Christopher also serves on the board of directors for the Society for the Scientific Study of Sexuality and as Director Emeritus for the Midlands Sexual Health Research Collaborative at the University of Nebraska in the United States.
 He has a passion for using research as a tool to better understand sexual health, knowledge, attitudes and behaviours from a systems perspective to better inform policy and practice for sexually health populace.